Gophers coach Richard Pitino 'upfront and honest' with players, recruits about race

 "You have to be upfront and honest with them," he said.
 "You have to tell them how disgusted [I am] with what happened in Minneapolis, but also explain to them I've lived here for eight years.
 And one of the things I love about Minnesota is how safe and welcoming it feels.
 How diverse it is."

-Gophers athletic director Mark Coyle and his 23 head coaches participated in a video call Wednesday.
+Gophers athletic director Mark Coyle and his 23 head coaches participated in a virtual call Wednesday.
 They are all white.
-Pitino said part of the discussion was diversity in the department.
+While lacking diversity at the top, Pitino said part of the discussion was adding more throughout the department.

-The Gophers are planning more donation sites for neighborhoods in the Twin Cities.

-Pitino conducted a FaceTime call on Tuesday while forward Isaiah Ihnen was on Lake Street helping with a food drive.
-Ihnen’s teammates have been involved with giving back to the community as well.
+Pitino conducted a FaceTime call on Tuesday while forward Isaiah Ihnen was on Lake Street helping with a cleanup and donation effort.
+Ihnen's teammates also have been involved in the community.
+The Gophers are planning a supplies drive next week as well.

 Watching the video of Floyd's death was "heartbreaking and sickening as you can ever see," Pitino said.
 His players and staff members have been part of peaceful protests since the incident.
 There was concern for their safety and health with the ongoing threat of the COVID-19 pandemic.